 - Creating quizzes and using Respondus

-- Using assignment submission Dropbox and TurnItIn plagiarism detection
+- Using the Assignment tool and TurnItIn plagiarism detection

 - Integrating multimedia

 - Extending functionality with integrated technologies